harikrishnan-kp/Learn-C/C build process.md

 The program will be executed and the output will be shown in the terminal.

 ### note
-* We can pass many instructions to the GCC compiler depends upon our needs:
+User can pass different flags along with cli command to change the behaviour of GCC toolchain depends upon our needs:
-* The option **-Wall** enables all compiler’s warning messages.
+* flag **-Wall** enables all compiler warning messages.
 This option is recommended to generate better code.
-* The option **-o** is used to specify the output file name.
-If we do not use this option, then an output file with the name a.out is generated.
+* flag **-o** is used to specify the output file name.
+If we do not use this option, then an output file with the name **a.out** is generated.
+* flag **-save-temps** saves all intermediate files in build process

 for example